 The bowhead whale (Balaena mysticetus) is a cetacean of the suborder Mysticeti, which means it has baleen plates instead of teeth for filtering food out of the ocean.
 Bowhead whales have extremely long baleen plates (up to 14 feet) and feed almost exclusively on zooplankton, which includes small to moderately sized crustaceans such as copepods, euphausiids, and mysids, as well as other invertebrates and fish.
 Bowhead whales have a dark body and a distinctive white chin.
 Unlike most cetaceans, they lack a dorsal fin.

-The bowhead whale has a massive bow-shaped skull that is over 16.5 feet (5 m) long and about 30–40% of their total body length.
+The bowhead whale has a massive bow-shaped skull that is over 16.5 feet (5 meters) long and about 30–40% of their total body length.
 This large skull allows the bowhead whale to break through thick ice with its head.
-The bowhead whale also has a 17–19 inch (43-50 cm) thick blubber layer, thicker than any other whale's blubber.
+The bowhead whale also has a 17–19 inches (43-50 centimeters) thick blubber layer, thicker than any other whale's blubber.